Tyche

 either."
 I do not recall feeling any special attraction to

-German, but the mental changes effected by language learning did
+German, but the mental changes effected by learning it

-constitute an important experience in my life.
+constitute a new experience in my life.
 This in contrast

 to the mortifying dullness of English